iTunes Gift Cards

 Due to iTunes’ constant growing popularity, criminals are now victimizing tens of thousands of people around the world with the “iTunes gift card” approach.
 There are three variations of this scam – let’s take a look:

-Scenario 1: Frozen Smarthphone
+Scenario 1: Frozen Smartphone

 Watch the video below to see the Frozen Cellphone iTunes Card scam, exposed:

-Essentially, in this scam your iPhone freezes and a 1-800 Apple Support number calls you.
+Essentially, in this scam, your iPhone freezes, and a 1-800 Apple Support number calls you.
 As your Caller ID shows “Apple” on display you believe help is on the way.
 In reality, the person at the other end is saying that you need to purchase a bunch of iTunes cards to get your working mobile back, as you saw in the video above.

 Scenario 2: Fake iTunes Websites

 Criminals are using the iTunes brand name to lure people into clicking the links they post on Twitter or Facebook.
-Crooks are spamming their followers’ timelines offering free gift cards, along with a link, which leads to no iTunes site.
+Crooks are spamming their followers’ timelines offering free gift cards online, along with a link, which leads to no iTunes site.
 It is one of the most common scams out there, not just with the iTunes brand, but many well-known ones.